Each year, children from northern and central Wisconsin are chosen locally to represent children treated at Marshfield Children's Hospital.

 After Will's mom developed HELLP Syndrome, a serious complication of high blood pressure during pregnancy, Will was delivered at Marshfield Children's Hospital at just 29 weeks.
+He weighed 2 pounds 10 ounces.
 He progressed well for the first month, but then started having complications after feedings where he would stop breathing and turn blue.
 During these episodes, nurses, Child Life Specialists and other staff would rush to his aid and help his parents remain calm.
 When Will's parents had to leave the hospital, they could watch him in his isolette using NicView camera technology thanks to donations to Children's Miracle Network Hospitals at Marshfield Children' Hospital.

 When it was time for Will to leave the hospital, his care team helped his parents through the transition with specialized equipment and support.
 Almost 100 days after he was born, Will went home and his older brother got to meet him in person for the first time.

 Today, Will is going places.
 He may have been born premature, but now he has the whole world in front of him.
 There's no telling where he'll go next.